Posting this because the same four questions keep coming up on Facebook and elsewhere:

 In the U.S., we don’t yet have Monymusk.
 Compare/contrast their lineup with the Appleton lineup.
 May be worth picking up.

 Sure, you may find more white Overproof rums that you’ve never seen before.
 Pick’em up if you want.
 But know they’re from one of the big four distillery groups.
 If ultra-funk is your thing, and you don’t have Rum Fire or Charley’s J.B. in your home market, grab them.

 Where should I buy rum?

-Jamaica has no shortage of rum bars, something like 20,000, but most appear to be simple, roadside enterprises.
+Jamaica has no shortage of rum bars, something like 20,000, but most are simple, roadside enterprises.

 On our trip, we didn’t find any amazing liquor stores holding a bounty of rare, exotic bottles to make a rum wonk’s heart go pitter patter.